Manage your function app

 Many configuration options can also be managed by using the Azure CLI.

 To begin, go to the Azure portal and sign in to your Azure account.
-In the search bar at the top of the portal, type the name of your function app and select it from the list.
-After selecting your function app, you see the following page:
+In the search bar at the top of the portal, enter the name of your function app and select it from the list.

-Function apps run in, and are maintained, by the Azure App Service platform.
+Function apps run in, and are maintained by, the Azure App Service platform.
 As such, your function apps have access to most of the features of Azure's core web hosting platform.
-The Platform features tab is where you access the many features of the App Service platform that you can use in your function apps.
+The left pane is where you access the many features of the App Service platform that you can use in your function apps.

 Not all App Service features are available when a function app runs on the Consumption hosting plan.

-The rest of this topic focuses on the following App Service features in the Azure portal that are useful for Functions:
+The rest of this article focuses on the following App Service features in the Azure portal that are useful for Functions:

 For more information about how to work with App Service settings, see Configure Azure App Service Settings.